Check out the new “Easy ‘n Greasy” lesson category from Jimmy (aka Colonel Heff). Details in video below!

-Check out my new “Dobro Handbook” offered through TrueFire:
+Check out Jimmy’s “Dobro Handbook” offered through TrueFire:

 Jimmy, I just purchased your Dobro Handbook!
 WOW I have learned more in a week, than the entire last year.
 The lessons are fantastic!
 My Dobro is not a “Wall Hanger” anymore thanks to you!
 I was doing everything wrong…..After the course, it actually sounds pretty good!
 What a difference!
 Thanks! ~ Tom